rouplex/rouplex-benchmark-service/README.md

 system and the user.
 A good link here: https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/ but in short, you have to `sudo vi /etc/security/limits.conf` and add two entries at the end:

     ec2-user         soft    nofile          888888
     ec2-user         hard    nofile          999999

 Log out and back in for settings to take effect.

-## Jmx (Optional) ##
+## Jmx ##
+Jmx is a great way to collect app metrics and somewhat visualize related graphs.
+The benchmark service already injects metrics prefixed by "metrics" word which can be collected via jconsole or other jmx clients.

-One of the flaws of JMX is that it will pick an available second port at random, and if your target machine is behind a firewall, you're out of luck because you don't know which port to open up for jconsole to connect!
+One of the flaws of JMX though, is that it will pick an available second port at random, and if your target machine is behind a firewall, you're out of luck because you don't know which port to open up for jconsole to connect!
 Since tomcat 6, a listener is available to force the creation in a predefined port (which you have already opened up).
 Per instructions in this url: http://gabenell.blogspot.com/2010/04/connecting-to-jmx-on-tomcat-6-through.html, and tested with tomcat 8.5.11: